Marlborough Primary School is a welcoming and inclusive community school where diversity is embraced and celebrated.

 Awards, accreditations, recognitions Healthy Schools Award Silver, Sustainable Travel 2016 Gold,

 To promote community cohesion within the school and beyond through events and opportunities that encourage families to come together and feel part of a ‘thriving connected community’.

 To identify the barriers to achievement for children and find ways to overcome them in partnership with parents.

 To promote spiritual, moral, social and cultural development though a broad range of curricular and extra-curricular opportunities, ensuring equality of opportunity.

-To develop a mind-set that is learning orientated rather than a performance orientated.
+To develop a mind-set that is learning orientated rather than performance orientated.

 To ensure that prejudice related bullying is eradicated in relation to the protected characteristic listed in the Quality Act 2010.

-- To continue to develop our work with parents, especially those who are less confident, have EAL or other barriers through one to one meetings, structured conversations, workshops and social events
+- To continue to develop our work with parents, especially those who may feel isolated, have EAL or other barriers, through one to one meetings, structured conversations, workshops and social events

-- To ensure that our interventions are focussed on narrowing the gap between pupil premium and non-pupil premium children and achievement for all
+- To ensure that our interventions are focused on narrowing the gap between pupil premium and non-pupil premium children and achievement for all

 - To expand on our cultural offer for children across the school through the further development of our creative curriculum, visits and visitors and extra-curricular programs in music and dance